tonethar/IGME-330-Master/notes/HW-mapbox-2.md

 - Let's walk through how easy it is to load new data from the Internet and then display it on the map

-1) Here's the data we'll be downloading - nothing much - just the the location data for the IGM main office and GCCIS Dean's office: https://igm.rit.edu/~acjvks/courses/shared/330/maps/igm-points-of-interest.php
+1) Here's the data we'll be downloading - nothing much - just the the location data for the IGM main office and the GCCIS Dean's office: https://igm.rit.edu/~acjvks/courses/shared/330/maps/igm-points-of-interest.php

 <hr>